MillenaryMan/CAMPS-Server/README.md

 This is the step-by step instruction on how to setup your own CAMPS server.

+> [!IMPORTANT]
-Before you start, make sure you have Linux based virtual or dedicated sever.
+> Before you start, make sure you have Linux based virtual or dedicated sever.

 1. [Install Server](https://github.com/MillenaryMan/CAMPS-Server/blob/main/Install%20Server.md)
 2. [Setup Server](https://github.com/MillenaryMan/CAMPS-Server/blob/main/Setup%20Server.md)